SLemonier/oldslemonier.github.io/content/post/2022-05-16-Citrix-Logon-Simulator/index.md

 ***Note:** I recommend you to read the following post but if you're only interested by the script: [here it is](https://github.com/SLemonier/Citrix-Logon-Simulator).*

 *Edit 6/27/2022: Sometimes, selenium can be a bit annoying.
 I found version 3.8 of the package resolves the issue.
-Pyautogui as well has somme issue at the installation on some machines, I use now a method from Pillow to do a screenshot*
+Pyautogui as well has somme issue at the installation on some machines, I use now a method from Pillow to do a screenshot.*

 # An introduction